 We have no affiliation with Minelab so you can be sure that what we say is how we see it!

-I does appear however that your decision will be based on the excessive cost of the machine compared to what ever perceived benefits the GPZ 7000 has over the GPX 5000 for finding gold.
+Your decision to purchase or not will however be based on the cost of the machine compared to what ever perceived benefits the GPZ 7000 has over the GPX 5000 and GPX 6000 for finding gold.

-Why dont you add your Minelab GPZ 7000 review to the bottom of this page there is a lot of people just like you that are trying to work out whether to invest the $AU10700 in this machine?
+Why don't you add your Minelab GPZ 7000 review to the bottom of this page there is a lot of people just like you that are trying to work out whether to invest the $AU9800 in this machine?

 Help them make their decision either way.